siddharthpk/taskr/README.md

 - Run `npm install` to install all required dependencies.

-- Create a `.env` file and add the private API_KEYS
+- Create a config directory under the root directory `dev.env` file for the dev server and add the private API_KEYS `test.env` file for the test server and add the private API_KEYS

+    Note: Remember to add these files to `gitignore`

 - Run `npm run dev` to start the dev server

+- Run `npm run test` to start the test server

 - Run `npm start` to start the prod server